netwerk-digitaal-erfgoed/europeana-pipeline/README.md

 # EDM Conversie Project

+- SOURCE_DATASET :: The IRI that denotes the source dataset in the NDE Dataset Registry.
+- DESTINATION_DATASET :: The name of the dataset in TriplyDB.
+The name must only use alphanumeric characters and hyphen (`-`).
+- LOCAL_QUERY :: The location where the transformation can be found.
+Notice that this is only used when the source dataset does not include a transformation query in its metadata.

 In order to be able to publish linked data to an online data catalog, RATT must first be configured.
 This is done with the following steps:

 1. If you haven't configured your environment for running RATT at all, you should first install Node.js and Yarn.